Unvanquished/unvanquished-mapeditor-support/README.md

 Contributing
 ------------

 It can sound obvious, but the `src` directory contains source files.
 The `build` directory contains the generated files.
-Do not modify files in `build` directories (except the readme files) or your changes will be overwritten.
+Do not modify files in `build` directories or your changes will be overwritten.